matveynator/netchan/README.md

 ### Step 5: Sending Messages
 To send a message, either from the server to the client or in the opposite direction, use the `send` channel.

-> Currently, the send operation in our system is non-blocking, meaning messages are sent immediately without delay.
-This can lead to potential message loss in case of network issues.
-Also, every SEND channel in netchan has a buffer size of one.
-Future updates will allow customization of this buffer size, but this feature is still in the testing phase.
-As a Golang programmer, it's crucial to keep these aspects in mind for effective and reliable message handling in network communications.
+> As a Golang developer, be aware that netchan's send operation is non-blocking and sends messages instantly.
+However, network problems may lead to message loss.
+Each SEND channel in netchan has a one-message buffer.
+Buffer size customization is being tested and might be available later.
+Remember this for reliable network application messaging.

 ```go
 send <- message